Damigah/Web-App-DevOps-Project/README.md

 1. **CI/CD Pipeline Execution**:
 - Successfully ran the CI/CD pipeline to build and push the Docker image from Docker Hub.
 It was then deploy to the AKS cluster.
+- Used `kubectl get pods` to see if the application was pushed and it was displayed in the cluster.
+- This is where **Continuous Delivery (CD)** comes into play as you are **deploying** the application.

 2. **Testing the Deployed Cluster**
 - **Monitor** the status of the pod within the AKS cluster.